-4.9 Domestic abuse
+4.10 Domestic abuse

-- High Firs Primary School recognises that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+- The Federation of S Martin's and Seabrook CEP Schools recognises that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial, or emotional abuse.
 Children can be victims of domestic abuse and may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
-Domestic abuse can have a detrimental and long-term impact on children's health, well-being, development, and ability to learn. - High Firs Primary School is an Operation Encompass School.
-This means we work in partnership with Kent Police to provide support to children experiencing domestic abuse. - If staff are concerned that a child may be at risk of seeing, hearing, or experiencing domestic abuse in their home or in their own intimate relationships, immediate action should be taken by speaking to the DSL or a deputy.
+Domestic abuse can have a detrimental and long-term impact on children's health, well-being, development, and ability to learn. - If staff are concerned that a child may be at risk of seeing, hearing, or experiencing the effects of domestic abuse in their home, or in their own intimate relationships, immediate action should be taken by speaking to the DSL or a deputy. - The Federation of S Martin's and Seabrook CEP Schools is an Operation Encompass School.
+This means we work in partnership with Kent Police to provide support to children experiencing the effects of domestic abuse.
+An Operation Encompass notification is sent to the school when the police are called to an incident of domestic abuse and there are children in the household; the police are expected to inform schools before the child(ren) arrive the following day. - Operation Encompass notifications help ensure that we have up to date and relevant information about children's circumstances and enables us to put immediate support in place according to the child's needs. - Operation Encompass does not replace statutory safeguarding procedures and where appropriate, a referral to the front door will be made if there are any concerns about a child's welfare - Where the school is unsure of how to respond to a notification, advice will be sought from the Education Safeguarding Service or the Operation Encompass helpline which is available 8AM to 1PM, Monday to Friday on 0204 513 9990.